upper-town/web_app/README.md

 Edit you `/etc/hosts` and add the following:

 ```
-127.0.0.1    development.upper.town
-127.0.0.1    test.upper.town
+127.0.0.1    uppertown.test
 ```

-Those are the domains used locally for `development` and `test` environments.
+That is the domain used locally for `development` and `test` environments.

 ### Ruby